Mining Intelligence and Sales Leads

 The copper mineralisation in the FM Project occurs in mafic intrusives as irregular shaped lenses with the mining cut-off often not a sharp contact but based on an economic grade cut-off.

-The FM Project MR is largely underlain by Concordia Granite with some areas of Rietberg Granite and scattered outcrops of metasediment, anorthosite and diorite of the Koperberg Suite.
+The Flat Mines (FM) Project MR is largely underlain by Concordia Granite with some areas of Rietberg Granite and scattered outcrops of metasediment, anorthosite and diorite of the Koperberg Suite.
 Diorite is the most prospective rock type in the area and these mafic rocks form a very distinctive curvilinear trend towards the east.
 Diorite as sills (FMN) and dykes (FME and FMS) are less common and are predominantly hosted within the anorthosite.

 Copper mineralisation at FMN is hosted predominantly in anorthosite, biotite-diorite and glimmerite.
 The mafic rocks occur on the northern flank of a broad east-west striking antiform in Concordia Granite gneiss.
 The mafic rocks intruded the Concordia granitic gneiss in a lit-par-lit style to form a sill complex consisting of inter-banded mafic rocks and granitic gneiss.
 The highest copper grades occur within the biotite-diorite and glimmerite where it intruded close to the base of the sill complex.